smguijt/multitool/readme.txt

 the file will write Excel document requestStatus.xlsx under the .multiTool folder for more information see the documents under the documentation folder

+to compile an executable please run from the terminal: go build multiTool.go